-In light of MIT's escalated response to the Covid-19 virus, rooms for the purpose of conducting phone or video interviews are no longer available for student use.
+As of fall 2020, CAPD is operating virtually due to the Covid-19 pandemic.
+Rooms for the purpose of conducting phone or video interviews are not currently available for student use.
 Once campus reopens, rooms will be reopened as wel.

 - To reserve, please fill out our CAPD Room Request Form (MIT students only).

 - Employers looking to reserve interview rooms please see information here: https://capd.mit.edu/employers/recruiting-policies-and-resources/recruiting-calendar

 Use a strategy like the STAR format for behavioral and traditional questions.
 Be sure to include specific information about the experience--this will help you be more memorable after the fact and will also serve to support your experience.
 The percentages indicate approximately how much of your answer should be dedicated to each section.

 Situation: Give an example of a situation you were involved in with positive outcome.
 10-15%

 Tasks: Describe tasks involved in that situation.
 10%